TheoWinterhalter/ett-to-wtt/README.md

 ### Building

-Once you have the dependencies (at least Equations), simply run
+Once you have the dependencies, simply run
 ```bash
 make
 ```